 The multi-select list Skip option allows you to select the object types that you want to be ignored during import.
 For example, if you select Groups, Project Configurator does not create or modify any group in the target instance, leaving them as they were before the import.

-Projects (changes) refers to the project lead (only in versions for Jira 7), category, and schemes associated to imported projects.
-When using this option, the import of object types which are part of projects, such as versions, components, and project role members, are also ignored.
+Projects (changes) refer to the project lead (only in versions for Jira 7), category, and schemes associated with imported projects.
+When using this option, the import of object types that are part of projects, such as versions, components, and project role members, are also ignored.
 Creation of new projects cannot be skipped.
 Projects included in the XML configuration file are always created with a default configuration, including default schemes.
 To remove a selected object type from the list, click the corresponding X.